Philippines Exchange Program

-The Program in International Health Practice (PIHP) in the Philippines provides SPH students with the opportunity to fulfill the field practice requirement, by spending either a fall or spring semester attending classes at the College of Public Health, University of the Philippines Manila (CPH-UPM), and participating in a number of field practice activities in a developing country and a placement with a public health agency.
+The Program in International Health Practice (PIHP) in the Philippines provides SPH students with the opportunity to fulfill the field practice requirement, by spending the summer (May – August; 12-weeks) at the College of Public Health, University of the Philippines Manila (CPH-UPM) participating in two field-based courses in a developing country and a placement with a public health agency.

-This 16-credit program is particularly appropriate for International Health (IH) concentrators but may also appeal to concentrators in other departments.
+This 6-credit program is particularly appropriate for International Health (IH) concentrators but may also appeal to concentrators in other departments.
 It combines three essential parts of your international health education:

 - gives experience living in a developing country